 Click HERE to view our Environment Policy.

-Ramelius recognises that its operations are in some of the most water-deprived regions of WA.
+Ramelius recognises that its operations are in some of the most water-deprived regions of WA, characterised by hot, dry climates with variable annual rainfall.
+We value water as a crucial resource for both our operations and the surrounding communities and ecosystems.

-We strive for optimal water management by maximising there-use of water and by preferentially utilising sources with no other beneficial users.
+Our goal is to achieve optimal water management by maximising reuse and utilising sources with no other beneficial users.
 We do not withdraw freshwater across any of our sites.
 Water use efficiencies are achieved by effective infrastructure maintenance programs; and the reclamation of water from tailings storage facilities (TSFs) for re-use in the processing circuit and mining areas.

 Putrescible Wastes and Recyclables

-Each Ramelius operation manages waste products in accordance with Environmental Protection licences.
+At Ramelius, each operation manages waste products according to Environmental Protection licences.
 Ramelius’ priority is to manage putrescible wastes generated by stream and recycle goods as efficiently and cost-effectively as possible.
-Where sites have licensed landfills in operation, putrescible wastes are buried.
+At sites with licensed landfills, putrescible wastes are buried.
 Waste oils, grease and other hydrocarbon-contaminated wastes are taken to a dedicated licensed management facility for disposal or recycling.
-Several of our sites have bioremediation pads where hydrocarbon contaminated soils can be rendered inert using biological processes.
-Other waste products include effluent from wastewater treatment plants.
+Several sites feature bioremediation pads to neutralise hydrocarbon contaminated soils through biological processes.
+Effluent from wastewater treatment plants is also managed properly.

 A formal Hazardous Materials procedure is in place detailing requirements for the purchase, transport, storage, use and disposal of hazardous substances and dangerous goods at Ramelius’ exploration sites.
 When disposing of hazardous materials, substances undergo a risk assessment.
 Records of hazardous materials received, stored, and disposed of are maintained, in accordance with the Hazardous Chemical Management Procedure.
 Ramelius undertakes internal audits of waste management to ensure compliance with statutory requirements.
 The volume of wastes is measured and reported in the National Pollutant Inventory reporting and in accordance with relevant laws.